 Do you want to build your customer engagement?
-We’re going to go into detail on how community building can massively grow your customer response.
-Stay tuned and read on!
+We’re going to go into detail on customer engagement software can massively grow your customer response.

 Customer engagement and feedback aren’t the only rewards you can get from giving your customers a space to communicate and express their feelings.
 The icing on the cake is that they will respect you more for giving them the option to do that, irrespective of whether the feedback is positive or negative.
 So, think about it for a while, and you see that there are no negative sides to this: only plenty of free rewards for your brand.
 Yay!

-We’ve introduced gamification at the beginning of this article.
-The only requirement to self-growing, autonomous community is that you empower the most active customers to become admins of your brand group.
-The first step is to spot your potential PR managers.
-Look for the people with high scores, who are at the top of the community scoreboards.
-Next, approach them and offer to make them admins, whether for further gamification rewards or other incentives, it is entirely up to you.
+Look for the people with high scores, who are at the top of the gamification scoreboards.
+Next, approach them and offer to make them admins, whether for further gamification rewards or other incentives.
+It is entirely up to you.

 Once they accept, they will create, regulate, and modify the contents of your community on your behalf.
 More admins means more content, which means more customer engagement, which means more customers, which means more admins… Do you see the pattern?
 This is how all the major brands keep so successful.
 They have a community of faithful customers to keep them floating.
 What is stopping you from having one of your own?